-When you are sending a multimedia message to any phone other than the Nokia 3600 or Nokia 3650, it is recommended to use a smaller image size and a sound clip that is no longer than 15 seconds.
+When you are sending a multimedia message to any phone other than the Nokia 3620 or Nokia 3660, it is recommended to use a smaller image size and a sound clip that is no longer than 15 seconds.
 The default setting is Image size: Small.
-If you want to check the image size setting, go to Messaging \rightarrow Options \rightarrow Settings \rightarrow Multimedia message or select Options \rightarrow Sending options when you are creating a multimedia message.
-When you are sending a multimedia message to an e-mail address or another Nokia 3600 or Nokia 3650, select Options \rightarrow Sending Options \rightarrow Image size \rightarrow Large when you are creating a multimedia message.
+If you want to check the image size setting, go to Messaging $\rightarrow$ Options $\rightarrow$ Settings $\rightarrow$ Multimedia message or select Options $\rightarrow$ Sending options when you are creating a multimedia message.
+When you are sending a multimedia message to an e-mail address or another Nokia 3620 or Nokia 3660, select Options $\rightarrow$ Sending Options $\rightarrow$ Image size $\rightarrow$ Large when you are creating a multimedia message.

-- 1 In Messaging, select New message → Create: → Multimedia message and press . - Press to select the recipient(s) from the Contacts directory or write the phone number or e-mail address of the recipient in the To: field.
+- 1 In Messaging, select New message → Create → Multimedia message and press . - Press to select the recipient(s) from the Contacts directory or write the phone number or e-mail address of the recipient in the To: field.
 Add a semicolon (;) to separate each recipient.
 Press to move to the next field. - 3 You can add the different objects of the multimedia message in any order you want: - To add an image, select Options → Insert → Image or New image. - To add a sound, select Options → Insert → Sound clip or New sound clip.
-When sound has been added, the ravigation bar. - To add video, select Options → Insert → Video clip. - To write text, press

-If you select Insert

-Image, Sound clip, Video clip, or Template, a list of items opens.
+When sound has been added, the provided it is shown in the navigation bar. - To add video, select Options → Insert → Video clip. - To write text, press . - If you select Insert → Image, Sound clip, Video clip, or Template, a list of items opens.
 Scroll to the item you wish to add and press Select.